Loading

 · An overview of potential results and research impact;

-· A proof-of-concept analysis (e.g., descriptive analysis of a newly collected digital trace dataset; a visualization of preliminary agent-based simulations).
+· A proof-of-concept analysis (e.g., descriptive analysis of a newly collected digital trace data, or a visualization of preliminary agent-based simulations).

-On the last day of the course, students will deliver a short oral presentation of their project and receive feedback from the teacher and their peers.
+On the final day of the course, students will deliver a brief oral presentation of their project and receive feedback from their peers and the instructor.

 Evaluation